 Additionally, we suggest supplementing caffeine (200-400mg for adults) daily to help prevent migraine headaches.
 Steady doses of caffeine, daily, may reduce the frequency and severity of migraine headaches with little-to-no associated risk.

-Note: since migraine headaches are neurological, using non-steroidal anti-inflammatory drugs such as Advil, Aleve, or Tylenol are not effective treatment options.
+Note: since migraine headaches are neurological and non-inflammatory, using non-steroidal anti-inflammatory drugs such as Advil, Aleve, or Tylenol are not effective treatment options.